 In Google Sheets, go to the sheet/tab with the chart you want to share or embed and copy the the link from the “Publish button”.

 This link will share the whole sheet but obviously you don’t want to do that; you want to share a specific cell.
-You have to extract the key, which is the part after the second slash and before the next slash – marked in bold above:
+You have to extract the key, which is the part between the slashes – marked in bold above:

-Also note down the ID of the cell you want to share, e.g. “G2”.
+Also note down the name of the sheet and the ID of the cell you want to share, e.g. “Sheet1” and “G2”.

 If you want your chart to be publicly visible, you’ll have to change the sharing preferences.